thecloudgarage/demo-center/es/single-node-distributed.md

     }
   }"
 ```
-Lets change the index to a warm tier using ILM
+Lets change the index to a warm tier manually (ILM is also possible via policy)
 ```
 ES_HOST="203.0.113.42"  # LB endpoint